pharo-open-documentation/pharo-wiki/General/GithubActions.md

 }
 ```

-And the third one is an instance of SCICustomScript that allows to run script only on certain platforms:
+And the third one is an instance of SCICustomScript that allows running script only on certain platforms:

 ```ston
 SmalltalkCISpec {